nsrr/nsrr-cloud/aws-getting-started.md

 To log in to the AWS account visit [AWS portal](https://console.aws.amazon.com){:target="_blank"}.
 Choose the option to login with root email and enter login credentials used during sign up process

 Once you have successfully signed in, you will be redirected to AWS home page.

+In the home page, make sure to change the region (top-right corner) to N. Virginia (us-east-1).

 ![](./images/aws-login-1.png)